ashleyssssss/wildfire-prediction/README.md

 # Repository Description
 This repository contains the codebase and models developed for our research project on wildfire prediction using deep learning, specifically Convolutional Neural Networks (CNNs).
 The project uses MODIS satellite imagery and implements several lightweight CNN architectures to predict wildfire risk or presence.

+Using satellite image data, we aim to develop an efficient deep-learning pipeline for wildfire classification.
+The task was initially framed as a semantic segmentation problem, but it was later converted to a classification task due to data limitations and project constraints.

+This repository includes earlier attempts at segmentation-based modelling and the final classification-based pipeline.

 # File Descriptions
 ### DataCollection.ipynb -- Vince Guan
 This script handles data loading, cleaning, preprocessing and label generation.
-It reads MODIS image data, processes it into the required format (e.g., resizing, normalization), and prepares the dataset for training and validation.
+It reads MODIS image data, processes it into the required format, and prepares the dataset for training and validation.

 Run this first to prepare the data needed for training.
 ### cal_fires_32x32.npz